scaleapi/SWE-bench_Pro-os/SWE-agent/README.md

 ### Config file or Command Changes

 The files under `sweagent_wrapper_configs/` and `config/` are synced into the **running docker container** automatically (changes will be reflected when files are saved).
 So configs as well as commands to sweagent can be changed without any rebuilding required.

+**Important**: If you modify files in `swerex_patches/`, you need to rebuild the Docker image with `just build` for the changes to take effect, as patches are applied during the build process.